 - Remind students about the picture that Breughel painted about children's games, particularly the acrobats, which were a popular form of entertainment.
 Recall the ways in which we can find out about the past, which have already been covered in previous activities.
-Explain that we can learn about the past through traditions that are still performed, such as May Day.
-Diaries also tell us about the past. - Explain to children that years ago a puppet show was a popular means of entertainment.
+Explain that we can learn about the past through traditions that are still performed, such as May Day or a Punch and Judy show.
+Diaries also tell us about the past. - Samuel Pepys kept such a diary and wrote about a Punch and Judy show he had seen in London over 400 years ago.
+Explain to children that years ago a puppet show was a popular means of entertainment.
 The puppet show might come round to the village where they lived or they might see it if they were lucky enough to go on holiday to the seaside.
-Have any children seen a puppet show at the seaside?
+Have any children seen a puppet show at the seaside? - Use the Fact File sheet (see Appendix 8) to explain the history of Punch and Judy.